monmima/main-aide-memoire/wordpress/README.md

 ## Using Flexible Shipping with WooCommerce

-If you want to use multiple shipping rate depending on what a customer bought (e.g., free shipping under x $), you need to use an extension like Flexible Shipping by WP Desk.
+If you want to use multiple shipping rate depending on what a customer bought (e.g., free shipping under x $), you need to use an extension like **Flexible Shipping by WP Desk**.
 It's free.
 Here is what you need to do to have free shipping above a certain amount of money in purchase:

 1. Go to WooCommerce.
 1. Go to Settings.